kratisto/docs/pages/storage_and_backup/backup_and_disaster_recovery_solutions/veeam/VSPC_first_steps/guide.pl-pl.md

 1. Follow the installation prompts to complete the setup.
     - For Linux systems, use the `.rpm` or `.deb` installer depending on the distribution.
 1. Once installed, the server will automatically connect to the VSPC.
-1. Verify that the server appears in the **Discovered Computers** list with an installation progress bar.
+1. Verify that the server appears in the `Discovered Computers`{.action} list with an installation progress bar.

 ![installing management agent progress bar](images/installing-agent-progress-bar.png){.thumbnail}